macmarrum/rumar/README.md

 Files are backed up as **tar** archives, optionally compressed.

-Each archive represents a version of the original file and is placed in a directory named as the original file.
+Each archive represents a version of the original file and is placed in a directory named as the original file, in a mirrored directory tree.

 Backups are created only if the original files were changed, i.e., their modification time and size (or checksum) differ from the last archive.

-A single backup version can be restored by extracting the archive into the original directory with regular tools like Windows Explorer, Double Commander, or bsdtar.
+A single backup version can be restored by extracting its respective archive into the original directory using standard tools like Windows Explorer, Double Commander, or bsdtar.

 `rumar.py extract --profile MyProfile ...` can restore a snapshot of an entire directory tree backed up at a particular point in time.

-`rumar.py sweep --profile MyProfile` can remove old backups.`
+`rumar.py sweep --profile MyProfile` can remove old archives, keeping a specified number of file backups per month and/or week and/or day.

 ![](images/explorer.png)